Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: GenAI-Native Design Principles

 While many of these objectives are not unique to GenAI-based systems, the intrinsic characteristics and behavior of GenAI, coupled with the diverse range of tasks and inputs they can handle, make achieving these goals during the design, development and operationalization both critical and complex.
 For instance, the probabilistic nature of GenAI-based solutions and their outcomes requires more comprehensive and elaborate reliability measures, both throughout development and during operational phases.
 Additionally, self-reliant and evolving GenAI systems demand additional innovative assurance and performance measures to ensure safety and effectiveness.
 Successfully realizing these goals requires several key innovations, including the development of new design principles, methodologies, techniques, and tools.
 In this paper, we advocate for a more systematic approach, rather than relying on ad hoc or manual strategies.

 It is important to emphasize, however, that not all aspects will be equally important across all application domains.
-Safety-critical AI domains may prioritize self-reliance, reliability, assurance and excellence, such as (multi-agent) autonomous scheduling and planning systems, robotics, or industrial automation.
+Safety-critical AI domains may prioritize self-reliance, reliability, assurance and excellence, such as autonomous scheduling and planning systems, robotics, or industrial automation.
 Others may emphasize assurance, reliability and excellence, such as customer support chatbots, business intelligence, enterprise workflows.
-Meanwhile, more creative domains may prioritize evolvability and excellence, including the creative industries and recent AI developer tools.
+Meanwhile, creative industries or recent AI developer tools may prioritize evolvability and excellence.